TheUnstoppable/Essentials/README.md

 Displays custom tags under player's name tags, and saves into a database.

 ### Voting
 Allows voting for more time, ending the current map, restarting the current map, changing the next map, kicking a player and disabling building repairs.
+Includes a "Forced Polls" option that displays an interactive dialog and enforces everyone to vote.

 ### Content Management System
 This feature lets server owners create custom dialog and chat message content using a text-based custom markup language, which can be activated by an API, player join event or chat phrases/commands.